 Material that you can make into a tent and cover for the ground.
 Take a tent or a tarp along with cording in the event you need to tie something to trees.
 Carry a sleeping back or a sleeping pad along to protect you from having to sleep directly on the ground.
 Make sure there are enough emergency blankets for everyone.

-There are some miscellaneous items that are also good to have in a bug out bag: fishing gear, duct tape, multi-tool scissors, a can opener, a good knife, folding shovel and a dust mask (a gas mask would be better but then that would make you a prepper).
+There are some miscellaneous items that are also good to have in a bug out bag: fishing gear, duct tape, multi-tool scissors, a can opener, a good knife, a small saw, folding shovel and a dust mask (a gas mask would be better but then that would make you a prepper).
+Trash bags are very useful in a variety of ways such as to collect rainwater, carry water from other sources, or help waterproof your supplies.
 Have sturdy gloves and a small axe that can be used to make a clearing or to get debris out of your way.

 Don’t forget to bring your important papers and something to keep you entertained.